 People often ask me where I get my ideas.
 The answer is complicated.
 Ideas come from all sorts of places.

 Sometimes they come from dreams (Wicked Is As Wicked Does).
 Sometimes they come from brainstorming (Rumpelstiltskin, Private Eye).
-And sometimes they come from old MGM cartoons.
+And sometimes they come from old Warner Brothers cartoons.

 That last one was the case with The Enchanted Bookshop, a large-cast comedy which Pioneer Drama Service just accepted for publication.

 I've always loved those old cartoons that featured book characters who come alive.
 The relentless onslaught of literary puns is a big part of the fun.